-The board utilizes police officers to ensure the security and protection of students, staff, and property.
+The board utilizes MISD school district police officers and security personnel to ensure the security and protection of students, staff, and property.
 In accordance with law, the board has coordinated with the CBC and other district employees to ensure appropriate law enforcement duties are assigned to these persons.
 Provisions addressing the various types of security personnel can be found in the CKE policy series.

-The law enforcement duties of district police officers are: Police Officer Responsibilities
+The law enforcement duties of district police officers are: